-This posting traces the development of manual wind auto clocks back to 1900.
-Dashboard Instruments then were rarely seen.
-As cars evolved the dashboard became a place of visual wonder with a clock often the main feature.
-Snaps used mostly derive from cars displayed at the Brisbane Motorfest in 2019 and from members.
+This posting traces the development of manual wind auto clocks from 1900.
+Dashboard Instruments then were rare.
+But as cars evolved the dashboard became a place of visual wonder with a clock often the main feature.
+Snaps sourced here derive from cars displayed at the 2019 Brisbane Motorfest or from our members.

 Rim wind and rim set clocks

 were also popular from WW1.
 To wind such a clock the notched rim (bezel) was rotated.
 To set the clock the rim was pulled out and turned to move the hands.
 Some had a locking lever on the side which when positioned down allowed winding and when pushed up allowed the rim to turn and set the hands.

 1915 Buick fitted with a rim wind New Haven clock.